mcneel/developer.rhino3d.com/_guide_topics/cpp/migrate_your_plugin_propsheets_windows.md

         ...

-1. Also, remove the path specifiers to Rhino SDK header files found in *stdafx.h*:
+1. Also, remove the path specifiers to Rhino SDK header files found in *stdafx.h*, as the path to the SDK is provided by the SDK Property Sheet added above.

         // Rhino SDK Preamble
         //#include "C:\Program Files (x86)\Rhino 5.0 x64 SDK\Inc\RhinoSdkStdafxPreamble.h"